awslabs/generative-ai-cdk-constructs/src/patterns/gen-ai/aws-contentgen-appsync-lambda/README.md

 This construct builds a Lambda function from a Docker image, thus you need [Docker desktop](https://www.docker.com/products/docker-desktop/) running on your machine.

-Make sure the model (stability.stable-diffusion-xl) is enabled in your account.
+Make sure the model (stability.stable-diffusion-xl/amazon.titan-image-generator-v1) is enabled in your account.
 Please follow the [Amazon Bedrock User Guide](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) for steps related to enabling model access.

 AWS Lambda functions provisioned in this construct use [Powertools for AWS Lambda (Python)](https://github.com/aws-powertools/powertools-lambda-python) for tracing, structured logging and custom metrics creation.